mauricio-b-mossi/Notes/CSharp/Basics.md

 Resist the temptation to think in Java.
 - Properties look like methods, but without the `()` and can access `get` and `set`.
-- Constructors do not are not named, they just contain the return type.
+- Constructors are not named, they just contain the return type.

 If your implementation of a property is a getter and/or setter that simply reads and writes to a private field of the same type as the property.
 An automatic property declaration